Winter Gifts

 Charley, noting Buster’s unstable, possibly volatile condition, wisely withheld the “I told you so” that he desperately wanted to issue.

 So disturbed was Buster from having witnessed the whole, sorry event, that when the shower scene in the movie came, he barely even noticed the revealing glimpses of Janet Leigh.
-Throughout the theater, boys and girls squealed, but Buster sat silent, imagining Corn-fed's head on a pike one minute, and contemplating life with the circus the next.
+Throughout the theater, boys and girls squealed, but Buster sat silent, imagining Corn-fed's head on a pike one minute while contemplating life with the circus the next.
 Life was confusing and unfair, he thought.
 How could any self-respecting girl like Corn-fed Corbett?
 None of it made any sense.
 Charley felt almost as bad as Buster, and wished for some special words that might make him feel better.
 Finally, as the movie ended, Buster looked over his shoulder once more and saw that Shirley sat alone.
 Did she run him off?
 One could only wish.
 He and Charley exited the theater, as did everyone.

 A crowd of young folks formed on the sidewalk in front of the theater, many of them waiting on parents to come pick them up.
 Charley and Buster lingered and milled about as always, that being a last minute chance to socialize and maybe, just maybe, talk to a girl.

-“There just ain’t no justice in this world--huh, Charley?”
+“There just ain’t no justice in this world, huh, Charley?”

 “Nope.
 It sure don’t seem like it.”